A Genealogy of Optimizers

 AdamW is the optimizer that trained essentially every transformer between 2017 and ~2023.
 It's the silent default behind GPT-2, GPT-3, BERT, T5, ViT, CLIP, and most of what came in their wake.

-Ch.
+Sec.
 06 Interlude — SignSGD

 Up to this point the story has been "track more statistics, use them more cleverly."
 SignSGD is the rude question: what if we tracked less and it worked anyway?

-We just spent two chapters building Adam, which carries two EMAs per parameter and computes m / sqrt(v).
+We just spent two sections building Adam, which carries two EMAs per parameter and computes m / sqrt(v).
 Then we noticed that in steady state, that update is approximately sign(g).
 So Adam is paying for two buffers of optimizer state to approximately compute the sign.
 A natural reaction: skip the machinery.
 Compute the sign directly.

 w ← w − lr · sign(g)